josehb96/josehb96/README.md

 ## More about me
-👩‍💻 I'm currently working on a website project for a mechanical and body and paint workshop company.
+👩‍💻 I'm currently working on a website project for a mechanical workshop company.

-🧠 I'm currently specializing in Backend development with Golang (You can check the blog section in my portfolio to see what I'm doing)
+🧠 I'm focused on specializing in Backend development with Golang.

 📫 How to reach me -> josehurtadobaeza@gmail.com

+Note: Check out the blog section on my portfolio to see my progress.

 ## 🛠 Skills
 ### Programming Languages